How To Refill 1 lb Propane Cylinders, Tanks And “Disposable” Small Camping Propane Bottles

 9. Turn Off The Larger Tank’s Valve.

-After the transfer is complete, turn the tanks right-side-up and close the larger tank’s valve.
+After the transfer is complete, close the larger tank’s valve and turn the tanks right-side-up.

 10. Remove Both Tanks From The Adapter.

 Unscrew the 1 lb refilled propane cylinder from the Propane Refill Adapter and replace its plastic thread protector cap to safeguard the threads.
-Then, remove the adapter from the larger propane tank by turning the Adapter to the right (remember these are left-handed threads.)
+If the original caps are not in good shape, you may want to consider replacing them with Solid Brass Refill 1 LB Propane Bottle Caps.
+Now, remove the adapter from the larger propane tank by turning the Adapter to the right (remember these are left-handed threads.)

 11. Weigh The 1 lb Refilled Propane Cylinder.